 - A. Planning Commission Hearing.
 The Planning Commission shall conduct a public hearing in conformance with Article 50, Common Procedures. - B. Recommendation to Council.
 Following the public hearing, the Planning Commission shall make a recommendation on the proposed application to the City Council.
-Such recommendation shall include the reasons for the recommendation, findings supporting the recommendation, the relationship of the proposed change to General Plan and applicable operative plans.
+Such recommendation shall include the reasons for the recommendation, findings supporting the recommendation, and the relationship of the proposed change to the General Plan, Code, and applicable operative plans.